tiny & Vast

 From individual practice to collective thriving: exploring possibilities and potentials of practices within a larger context

-“I trust my inner teacher to voice herself authentically, I feel more at ease with silence instead of constantly feeling the need to fill the space with sound, I give more time and space for stillness and I now resource myself throughout when I feel the need to ground.”
+“I now trust my inner teacher to voice herself authentically, I feel more at ease with silence instead of constantly feeling the need to fill the space with sound, I give more time and space for stillness and I now resource myself throughout when I feel the need to ground.”

 followed by